andrey-p/fvtt-sheet-o-scope/README.md

 If PopOut! works for your specific use case, you may want to consider sticking with it.

 In the way of a more technical explanation: PopOut! works by duplicating the DOM of a sheet in a separate popup window, which allows it to only copy what it needs.
+However, it cannot copy things outside of the DOM, which makes things break.

 Sheet-o-scope works by opening a second instance of Foundry VTT in a popup, then attempting to pare it down as much as possible (e.g. by forcing `noCanvas` mode).
 Sheet-o-scope's maximalist approach is what makes it support more use cases, and makes it heftier at the same time.

-Caveats for Electron users
+Caveats for users running Foundry locally via the Electron app
 ---

+If you're running Foundry on your own PC, you're likely running a server using Electron.
+This comes with a whole host of issues, at least as far as Sheet-o-scope is concerned: it means that you'll need to log in twice (once as a GM in the Electron app, once in your browser to view your sheets).

+Foundry is built around a user only ever logging in once at a time - if you've logged in the Electron app, your name will be greyed out when it comes to log in via the browser.

+Another current issue is that going through the game log in screen will "forget" what sheet you were just trying to open.

+So, to work around these, this should work:

+1. Create a new user and grant them GM / assistant GM rights
+2. On the day of your game, start Foundry locally as you normally would
+3. Using your browser, open http://localhost:30000 (this URL might be vary) and login as your new user
+4. Detaching your sheets using Sheet-o-scope should now work!

-Ideas for addressing those are tracked via issue #7 (https://github.com/andrey-p/fvtt-sheet-o-scope/issues/7).
+This is obviously not a great experience.
+Ideas to improve these are tracked via issue #7 (https://github.com/andrey-p/fvtt-sheet-o-scope/issues/7).

-### You'll need a separate user just for viewing sheets

-Once you've logged in via Electron, you won't be able to log in a second time using the same user - this is a built-in Foundry restriction, difficult to work around.
-You'll want to create a second user, and log into your game with it via the browser.

-### You'll need to log in via your browser

-When Sheet-o-scope attempts to open a new popup from Electron, it will open in your default browser (e.g. http://localhost:30000).
-If your browser session is not logged in, the information about what popup you were about to open will be lost.

-The fix is to:

-1. Open http://localhost:30000 first, and log in to the running Foundry world
-2. Continue using Sheet-o-scope as you would.

-### Sheets opens in a full tab rather than a popup

-This is more cosmetic than anything.
-The UX is a little off.

 Setting up for dev
 ---